 If I was forced into a corner and made to hazard a guess, I’d probably make something up about blocking UV rays.
 Or losing body heat.
 Sounds scientific – but I’m literally making this up as I type.

 What I would put good money on is the fact that our head hair probably serves a very different purpose to our beard hair.
 Continuing along this logical path and you’ll realise that we shouldn’t treat out beards just like our head hair.
 Here’s why:

 Generic shampoos and conditioners are strong.
 In fact, they’re pretty insanely harsh – the idea is that they rid your hair and scalp of all it’s greasy oils.
 You remember when you were a teenager with greasy hair right?
 And nerdy braces?
 And acne.
 Yucky, oily hair.
 Gross.

 Well, that’s down to a little elixir we like to call sebum.
 Sebum is the natural oil your face excretes to stop your skin going dry – but using generic shampoo on your beard will strip it all.
-This will leave you with dry skin and a brittle beard, which will undoubtedly hinder beard growth.
+This will leave you with dry skin and a brittle beard, which will undoubtedly hinder beard growth and get itchy.

 The answer?
 Wash your beard with specialised beard products.
 Check out our guide to beard growth products for the four-one-one on how the right elixirs can help you on your quest to sport a full beards worth of thick, healthy facial hair.